Introduction to the types of ganache in chocolate making

 – Chocolate Ganaches with Cream (or Water)

 All the ganache are composed of chocolate and Cream (or with water … we’ll see in my next blog post).
-So it woulbd the second most important of the recipe…..mhmm, …Yes it is.
-You can use the heavy cream, liquid cream, from cow, the conventionnal one.
-But you also can use the vegetal one, like the coconut cream, the coconut milk, almond milk , etc.
+So it would be the second most important of the recipe…..mhmm, …Yes it is.
+You can use heavy cream, liquid cream, from cow, or the conventional one.
+But you also can use vegetarian ones, like coconut cream, coconut milk, almond milk, etc.

-The process still the same; you pour the hot cream (or the warm cream) over chocolate.
-The heavy cream will give you a slight acid taste, compare to the liquid cream.
-This is due to the ferment, that make the cream thick for the heavy cream.
+The process is still the same; you pour the hot cream (or the warm cream) over the chocolate.
+The heavy cream will give you a slight acid taste compared to the liquid cream.
+This is due to the ferment, which makes the cream thick for the heavy cream.

-The powder of spices and herbs are added directly into the liquid (heavy cream, water, fruit puree,…).
-This liquid part is filtered, over the chocolate, then mixed with the chocolate.
+The powder of spices and herbs is added directly into the liquid (heavy cream, water, fruit puree,…).
+This liquid part is filtered over the chocolate, then mixed with the chocolate.

 – Ganaches with fruits and/or vegetables: